statesman/2015-traffic-deaths/README.md

 From single-page project as outlined below.

-* There is a Grunt task called `processdata` that goes into `/tasks` and runs a file there.
-That is where I can change thumbor urls.

 ## Manual data processing

 To make up for my lack of programming skills.
 Export as CSV then make these changes: